New Stephen King Pet Sematary trailer claws at your deepest fears

 Dr. Louis Creed (Jason Clarke) relocates from Boston to rural Maine with his wife Rachel (Amy Seimetz) and their two young children.
 Louis discovers "a charming little landmark" -- a strange burial ground hidden near the family's new home.
 And when tragedy strikes his family, Louis turns to his unusual neighbor Jud Crandall (John Lithgow) for help.
 That of course triggers a downward spiral of bad decisions.

 "Those woods belong to something else.
-The ground is bad," Crandall warns in a previous trailer released last October.
+The ground is bad," Crandall warned in a previous trailer, released last October.

 Pet Sematary is scheduled to open in theaters worldwide on April 5.